What is Assam Civil Service (ACS)?

 A good understanding of APSC syllabus and exam pattern is the first step for all freshers.
-The Combined Competitive Preliminary exam comprises of two compulsory papers of 200 marks each
+The Combined Competitive Preliminary Examination consists of two 200 mark mandatory papers each.

-The questions will be of multiple choices, objective type.
-The marks in prelims will not be counted for final ranking, but just for qualification for the main exam.
+The questions are of several choices, target type.
+The marks in the prelims are not counted for the final ranking but only for the main examination qualification.

 A candidate’s rank in APSC Combined Competitive Exam depends only on the mark scored in Main and Interview.